Chapter 17: Long Live the King

 She’ll have to do.

-The maiden had been taken in a debt collection, then bought by Lord Macom, who’d demanded a refund when she refused to submit to him.
+He had taken the maiden in a debt collection, then sold her to Lord Macom, who’d demanded a refund when she refused to submit to him.
 None of her family had survived, leaving her despondent.

-I doubt she’s much fire or resistance left in her.
+I doubt she’s much fire left in her.
 She’ll be poor sport.

-Washed and draped in finery, the woman was delivered in due course.
+Guards delivered the woman in due course, washed and draped in finery.
 She was bound and terrified.
 Her blonde hair was very long, still damp, but combed and scented with roses.

 Oh, she has the look of a Locke.
 Quite a beauty.
-This might be entertaining after all.
+This might entertain, after all.

 Gaelib motioned for the guards to leave.
 Then he added a potion to a cup and approached her.
 “You can earn your release from the dungeon today,” he crooned.
 “Would you like that?”